eftekhar-hossain/Bengali-Hateful-Memes/Deciphering-Hate@ACL/README.md

-After calling the `main.py` or `run.sh`, you will see a classification report of the model performance on the test set of the respective task.
+After calling `main.py` or `run.sh`, you will see a classification report of the model's performance on the respective task's test set.